fleetdm/fleet/proposals/fleet-multiple-abm-vpp.md

     - VPP tokens can be assigned to: "All teams", "No team" or a team.
 Default is "All teams"
     - ABM tokens can be assigned to: "No team" or a team.
 Default is "No team"
     - Multiple ABM/VPP tokens per team.
-    - Transferring hosts between teams is not allowed with > 1 token.
     - Same private key can be used for multiple tokens.

 ### ABM: gameplan overview